Symbian9/qmapshack-doc-wiki/AxGlossary.md

 **Maps window/tab**
 : Window/tab in QMapShack where the user can define and activate the vector, raster or online maps for a map view.

+**Planetsplitter**
+: Part of the Routino offline router package.
+Planetsplitter creates an efficient routing database from OpenStreetMap data.

 **Polyline**
 : Also denoted as _Line_ or _GIS item with multiple points_.
 A series of connected straight line intervals linking given points.
 Tracks, routes, and area boundaries are polylines.